grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 and try for yourself how difficult it is to answer the following questions:

 1. How do you know what situation each Statement describes?
-1. How do you know whether the Statement describes a single situation, or several at the same time?
+1. How do you know whether the Statement describes a single situation or several at the same time?
-1. How do you know whether the assertions inside those Statements are really the right ones assuming each Statement was written by someone else or a long time ago?
+1. How do you know whether the assertions inside those Statements are the right ones assuming each Statement was written by someone else or a long time ago?
 1. How do you know whether the Statement should stay or be removed from the Specification when you modify the functionality described by this Statement?
 1. If your changes in production code make a Statement turn false, how do you know whether the Statement is no longer correct or the production code is wrong?
-1. How do you know whether you will not introduce a duplicate Statement for a behavior when adding to a Specification that was originally created by another team member?
+1. How do you know whether you will not introduce a duplicate Statement for a scenario when adding to a Specification that was created by another team member?
 1. How do you estimate, by looking at the runner tool report, whether the fix for a failing Statement will be easy or not?
 1. What do you answer new developers in your team when they ask you "what is this Statement for?"
 1. How do you know when your Specification is complete if you can't tell from the Statement names what behaviors you already have covered and what not?

 ### What does a good name contain?

 To be of any use, the name of a Statement has to describe its expected behavior.
 At the minimum, it should describe what happens under what circumstances.
 Let's take a look at one of the names Steve Freeman and Nat Pryce came up with in their great book [Growing Object-Oriented Software Guided By Tests](http://www.growing-object-oriented-software.com/):

 ```java
 notifiesListenersThatServerIsUnavailableWhenCannotConnectToItsMonitoringPort()